AryanK1511/AryanK1511/README.md

 <h3 align="center">A Computer Science student and aspiring software developer</h3>

 - 🌱 Recently completed DSA in Python  and React.js from Codecademy
-- 👨‍💻 Learning Python, React.js, Next.js, Project Management and DSA
+- 👨‍💻 Learning Python, React.js, Next.js, Azure, SRE and DSA
-- 🖥️ Site Reliability Engineer at Royal Bank of Canada
+- 🖥️ Site Reliability Engineering Developer at Royal Bank of Canada
 - 🥅 2023 Goals: I'm looking to build some projects and develop my portfolio

 <h3 align="left">Connect with me:</h3>